Jump to navigation

 Implementation of Conflict Free Case Management will impact how case management and direct services are delivered to Coloradans with Intellectual and/or Developmental Disabilities and their families.
 Department staff wish to hear your thoughts and reactions to the draft plan.

-The Department is holding Regional Forums, including a statewide Webinar, to share the content of the draft plan.
-Click on the links at the top of the page to learn more and to find a meeting near you.
+The Department is held Regional Forums, including a statewide Webinar, to share the content of the draft plan.

 Town Hall meetings were held in February and March of 2016 to gather feedback from direct service providers, Individuals with Intellectual or Developmental Disabilities, their families, guardians, and advocates.